Haiti, Newsletter, The Caribbean, Trip Reviews

 I’m ending my stay with an evening out in Pétion-Ville, a wealthy suburb known for its nightlife and restaurants.
 Port-au-Prince after dark is still something of an unknown quantity but, accompanied by my tireless guides, I finally get to hear some live music.
 There’s a party atmosphere, I’m the only white person there but everyone is friendly.
 After all my qualms about coming to Haiti, I feel I’ve finally arrived.

-Tell Me More About Haiti
+Tell Me More About this Introduction to Haiti

 Experience Haiti has information about the county.